karlstolley/wsi/syllabus/_weeks/week-04.md

   - agenda:
       - More front-end prototyping
       - Abbreviated tour of an example framework (ExpressJS)
+      - Working with asynchronous JavaScript functions and APIs
       - Visual regression testing with [BackstopJS](https://garris.github.io/BackstopJS/)
     video:
 readings: